fr8mate/packages/README.md

 ## Uploading to S3

-Some of the Makefiles expose an `upload-to-s3` target, which uses [deb-s3](https://github.com/krobertson/deb-s3) to create an apt-friendly repository.
+The `Makefile` in the top level of this repository has an `upload-to-s3` target.
+It uses [deb-s3](https://github.com/krobertson/deb-s3) to create an apt-friendly repository.

 > `apt` is the package manager used by Debian-based distributions, like
 > Ubuntu.

-One convention used, is that you must define three environment variables, before calling the `upload-to-s3`:
+You must have the following environment variables set, before invoking the `upload-to-s3` target:

 *	`S3_BUCKET`